SSHpectator/waffer/README.md

 License

 This project is released under the MIT License.
-Replace the text below with your name and year.

 MIT License